Simplified issue life insurance

 Is simplified issue life insurance right for you?

-If you’re looking to get coverage quickly, don’t want to take the medical exam, and otherwise can’t qualify for a more traditional policy, simplified issue insurance is your best bet.
-But if you have the choice, you should probably take a pass on simplified insurance to get the most out of your life insurance.
+If you’re looking to get coverage quickly, you don’t want to take the medical exam, and can’t qualify for a more traditional policy due to a pre-existing condition or otherwise, simplified issue life insurance may be a good fit for you.

 Frequently asked questions